 Paying down your debt early is often a great idea.
-However, things might not work out exactly as you expect if you put this payment towards your mortgage in one lump sum.
-Before you send funds, get familiar with how extra payments affect the following:
+However, things might not work out exactly as you expect them to if you put this payment towards your mortgage in one lump sum.
+Before you send funds, learn how extra payments affect the following: